normvcr/BLDEV/README.md

 Alternatively, the BLDEV-specific source code may be obtained using the script checkoutBLDEV, which extracts the needed source files from the Projects repository, making use of the sparse-checkout feature of git.
 The advantage of this approach, is that proejcts may be cherry-picked, but still reside within a common repository, thus avoiding redundant copies of common source code.

 ## License
-BLDEV is distributed under the MIT license, contained in the file, LICENSE.
+BLDEV is distributed under the MIT license.
 The folder Attributions contains licenses and acknwledgements for 3rd party code, which, themselves, may have conditions distinct from the BLDEV distribution license.